 - Discussions regarding healthy dating relationships, personal boundaries and issues of respect

 You can find MyStrength clubs at Salinas High School, Seaside High School, Marina High School and Gonzales High School.

-For more information on the MyStrength program contact: Carl Mucha at (831) 771-0411 or email him at email@example.com.
+For more information on the MyStrength program, please contact a Prevention Educator at (831) 771-0411 or email email@example.com.